Figuring things out Public treatment pathways for adults

 Figuring out the pathway to treatment when you, or someone you love, has an eating disorder can be a crash course in understanding the public health system, or the world of treatment and psychotherapy.
 It can be daunting and confusing.
 This guide will hopefully give you some knowledge that will make this pathway a little less challenging and help you to take the necessary steps towards treatment and recovery.

-An open mind also allows us to try something different if what we are doing isn’t working.
-Very often people say “I tried counselling and it didn’t work.”
+- An open mind also allows us to try something different if what we are doing isn’t working.
+Sometimes people say “I tried counselling and it didn’t work.”
 Keeping an open mind allows us to reframe this and say, “The counselling I tried didn’t work for me so I need to try something different, somebody different, or a different type of therapy”.

 Video – Treatment options in Ireland